Get E-Book

 });

-For bare specifiers, Node treats each supplied path as a starting directory and builds the usual node_modules hierarchy from there, while still including legacy global folders.
-The package still has to exist somewhere under that lookup chain.
+For package names, Node treats each supplied path as a starting directory and builds the usual node_modules search chain from there.
+The package still has to exist somewhere in that lookup chain.

 Inside lib/internal/modules/cjs/loader.js

-The source file behind this machinery is lib/internal/modules/cjs/loader.js in the Node.js repository.
-In Node v24, it is roughly two thousand lines of JavaScript.
-Module._load, Module._resolveFilename, Module._compile, Module._extensions, and the cache all live in that file.
+In Node v24, that file is roughly two thousand lines of JavaScript.
+It contains Module._load, Module._resolveFilename, Module._compile, Module._extensions, and the CommonJS caches.

-The Module class starts with a standard constructor.
-Simplified from the Node v24 source, it has this shape:
+The Module class starts with a normal constructor.
+Simplified from Node v24, it has this shape -

 js